Home | About the Guide | Buy Now | Virtual Tour | Current Conditions | Contact Us

 Bighorn National Forest Campgrounds

-In the northern Bighorns, Upper Paintrock Lake is closed, possibly for good--not a big loss considering there are two other camps right next to it.
-In the southern Bighorns, Bull Creek (near Meadowlark Reservoir) has been permanently closed due to dangerous timber conditions.
-South Fork (near Crazy Woman Canyon) should be open in 2011 following renovations last year.
+In the northern Bighorns, Upper Paintrock Lake is closed for good--not a big loss considering there are two other camps right next to it.

 SOUTH-SOUTHEAST REGION